 They have a lot more in common than you may think!

 I am not asking you to change any of your beliefs.
-Just to keep an open mind, and be prepared to see the powerful principles these two belief systems have in common!
+Keep an open mind, and be prepared to see the powerful principles these two belief systems share!

 Commonality #1 – Eat Regularly